AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 **Python 3** — required for RNEF file conversion.
 Usually pre-installed on Mac/Linux; download from https://python.org on Windows.

 The machine also needs network access to:
-- Neo4j at `neo4j.lifesciencepsg.com:7687`
+- Neo4j at your configured host (default `neo4j.lifesciencepsg.com:7687`)
-- PostgreSQL at `postgres.cldbkt9huzvb.us-east-2.rds.amazonaws.com:5432`
+- PostgreSQL at your configured host (default `postgres.cldbkt9huzvb.us-east-2.rds.amazonaws.com:5432`)

 (VPN may be required off-site.)